Grease (film): Casting

 Lorna Luft (who would later be cast in Grease 2) and Lucie Arnaz both auditioned for the part of Rizzo, but a talent client of Carr, Stockard Channing, was cast, several years after her last major film role and debut in The Fortune.
 At 33 she was the oldest cast member to play a high school student, and Kleiser made her and the other actors playing students take a "crow's feet test" to see whether they could pass for younger in close-ups.
 Softer focus was used on some of the older actors' faces.
 Channing lobbied heavily to keep the climactic song "There Are Worse Things I Could Do" in the score over Carr's objections.

 Elvis Presley was considered for the role of The Teen Angel but died before production.
 Marie Osmond's brother and duet partner Donny Osmond was another potential Teen Angel before Avalon was cast, as was Frankie Valli, who had been given the choice of either singing the theme or appearing as the Teen Angel (he chose the former, believing the theme to be a better song and more likely hit).
 Fabian was noted as the inspiration for the role in the musical's script notes, but he and Allan Carr had fallen out after Carr's brief attempt at managing Fabian's stage act in 1974, as Carr determined Fabian's talent was limited to headlining a lounge act.
-Fabian stated in 2025 that he had been offered the role, but had to decline it due to being overseas when the scene was to be filmed.
+Fabian stated in 2025 that he had been offered the role but had to decline it because he was overseas when the scene was to be filmed.
 The role would revive Avalon's career on the nostalgia circuit, with Valli noting that both Frankies benefited from their appearances despite "Beauty School Dropout" not being released as a single.

 Jeff Conaway, like Travolta, had previously appeared in the stage version of Grease; he had played Danny Zuko during the show's run on Broadway.
 He did not get to perform Kenickie's featured number "Greased Lightnin' due to Travolta's influence and desire to have that song for himself.
 Jamie Donnelly reprised her role as Jan from the Broadway show, the only cast member to do so; as her hair had begun to gray by this point, she had to dye her hair to resemble her stage character.

 Lorenzo Lamas was a last-minute replacement for Steven Ford, who developed stage fright shortly before filming and backed out, and Mark Fidrych, who ran into conflicts with his full-time career as a baseball player.
 His role contained no spoken dialogue and required Lamas to bleach his hair to avoid looking like one of the T-Birds.